IanHawke/numerical-methods-course/slides/chapter3_01_numpy.md

 [0.0, 1.0, 2.0]
 ```

 Notes: Python lists are collections of things.
 The square brackets define the list.
 Each item in the list is separated by a comma.
 To access an item again use square brackets, using the index (starting from zero) into the list.
 Lists behave a bit like sets - if you add two sets you get the items in the list added.
 With <code>numpy</code>, you create the vector (or array) using the <code>numpy.array</code> function, which turns the list into something that acts like a vector.
 Accessing items works the same way as for lists.
 However, mathematical operations are applied to each element of the list.
-This is very powerful for numerical methods.
+This is very powerful for numerical methods.<br>There is one weakness of <code>numpy</code> arrays.
+These arrays must contain the same type of things.
+Python lists, however, can contain different things in the same list.
+For numerical methods we will mostly use floating point numbers, so this is not a problem.

 ---